belovedpearl/mycar_frontend/README.md

 ### Trending Posts Components

 The trending posts component features to display posts ordered based on the number of upvotes from highest to lowest.
+A post with higher number of downvotes to the upvotes is not included in the trending posts list.
 It is available for view and use by all users.

 Each post is accessible by clicking on the list which then opens up the full posts detail.